mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

 * STCS Organizes SSTables into Tiers based on sizes
   * On an exponential scale
 * Multiple SSTables would become (larger or smaller)
-  * Smaller - when plenty of deltes
+  * Smaller - when plenty of deltas
-  * Largers - Sum of size of smaller SSTables (when there is no delete in smaller sstable)
+  * Largers - Sum of size of smaller SSTables (when there is no delete in smaller sstable, most of them are insert)
 * Lower-tier means smaller SStables
 * Higher-tier means larger SStables
 * min_threshold and max_thrshold (number of files within the tier)